HD-Prot: A Protein Language Model for Joint Sequence-Structure Modeling with Continuous Structure Tokens: Experiments

-\textbf{Ablation Study.} Among various factors related to the implementation of \ourname{}, we identify three key findings, with experimental results presented in Table~\ref {tab3}.
+Among various factors related to the implementation of \ourname{}, we identify three key findings.
+Experimental results are presented in Table~\ref {tab3}.
 First, \emph{the protein sequence foundation model is of great significance}.
 As shown in row 1, when training from scratch, our current data ($\sim$210K proteins) remains insufficient to support effective language modeling, even for pLM at a relatively small scale of 150M parameters.

 Second, we need to skillfully control the scale of fine-tuning, achieving \emph{a balance between retaining foundational protein sequence knowledge and acquiring more protein structure information.} When performing modal extension based on a sequence-only pLM, \ourname{} can encounter mild but non-negligible sequence modal collapse during full-model fine-tuning, particularly for larger models.
 For instance, a 150M-parameter pLM retains high sequence quality after full-model fine-tuning (rows 3, 4), whereas a 650M-parameter pLM, due to its high capacity and our limited training data, suffers from sequence knowledge forgetting (row 7).
 Crucially, once the modality collapse of protein sequence is prevented, scaling up through larger foundation models or by expanding learnable parameters (e.g., via LoRA) enables the model to capture a broader data distribution and generate more diverse proteins, as evidenced by rows 2, 4, and 6.